bertvv/ansible-role-mariadb/README.md

 ## Testing

 The `tests` directory contains tests for this role in the form of a Vagrant environment.
+When running `vagrant up`, a VM is generated for each supported platform and the test playbook is applied to it.

 The directory `tests/roles/mariadb` is a symbolic link that should point to the root of this project in order to work.
 To create it, do

 ```ShellSession
 $ cd tests/